shahparas0000/GRIP-TASK-01/task1/README.md

 DATABASE: MySQL

 # Flow:
+> Home Page
-Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers.
+> View all Customers
+> Select and View one Customer
+> Transfer Money
+> Select Customer and Amount
+> Transfer Success
+> See Transaction History

 TO RUN PROJECT save the project in 'htdocs' folder in XAMPP.
 Open xampp server and start Apache and Mysql servers.